sugarlabs/musicblocks-v4/README.md

 **Note:** There is no need to ask permission to work on an issue.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done anything.
 Begin to fix the problem, test, make your commits, push your commits, then make a pull request.
-Mention an issue number in the pull request, but not the commit message.
+Mention an issue number in the pull request, but not  in the commit message.
 These practices allow the competition of ideas (Sugar Labs is a meritocracy).

 See [**full contributing guide**](./docs/CONTRIBUTING.md).